Welsh Terrier: Temperament

-Welsh Terriers get along well with children; they love to play and follow a child as it plays, however, and they will often tug at pant legs and can knock young ones off their feet.
+Welsh Terriers get along well with children; they love to play and follow a child as it plays, however, they will often tug at pant legs and can knock young ones off their feet.
 If they are around young children at an early age, they will easily learn to play more gently.

 As with all breeds, it is important to socialize Welsh Terriers as early as possible to a wide range of dogs, people, and experiences.

 Health

 The body of the Welsh Terrier is normal and healthy so that the physique is durable and lasting.
 Some studies have suggested a genetic predisposition to primary lens luxation which results in secondary glaucoma.
 Onychodystrophy, a disorder of nail growth causing nails to be weak and brittle, is relatively common in the breed.
-A healthy Welsh Terrier lives around 12 to 13 years on average and stays active and alert up to a high age if it is well taken care of and healthy.